Hovhannes Harutyunyan

-Hovhannes Harutyunyan (Հովհաննես Հարությունյան; born 25 May 1999) is an Armenian professional footballer who plays as a midfielder for Armenian Premier League club Pyunik and Armenian national U21 team.
+Hovhannes Harutyunyan (Հովհաննես Հարությունյան; born 25 May 1999) is an Armenian professional footballer who plays as a central midfielder for Noah and the Armenia national team.

 Career

 Club

 On 1 March 2018, Zemplín Michalovce announced the signing of Harutyunyan to a two-year contract.
-Harutyunyan made his professional debut for Zemplín Michalovce against Senica on April 28, 2018.
+Harutyunyan made his professional debut for Zemplín Michalovce against Senica on 28 April 2018.

 On 28 January 2021, Harutyunyan was released by Ararat-Armenia, with Pyunik announcing his signing on 4 February 2021.
 On 3 February 2023, Harutyunyan extended his contract with Pyunik, until the summer of 2024.

+On 17 January 2024, Harutyunyan signed with Russian Premier League club Sochi.
+On 27 February 2024, he was loaned back to Pyunik.

+On 30 June 2024, Harutyunyan joined Ararat-Armenia on loan for the 2024–25 season.

+On 12 June 2025, Sochi announced the return of Harutyunyan to the club from loan.

+On 3 July 2025, Noah announced the permanent signing of Harutyunyan from Sochi, to a two-year contract.

+International career

+On 9 March 2022, Harutyunyan was called up to the senior Armenia national football team for his first time, for their friendlies games against Montenegro and Norway on 24 and 29 March 2022.

+He made his international debut for the senior Armenia on 24 March 2022 in a friendly match against Montenegro.